MahamudM90/faq-collapse/README.md

 # faq-collapse
-This is small Website of Faq-.
+This is small Website of Faq-Co.